jackyzha0/quartz/content/notes/modelling-behaviour.md

 ## 1.3 Public vs Private
 - The public API defines what a class can do
 	- e.g., read and write data, manage a list of items
-	- effectively a “promise” or “contract” to other classes that use it
+	- effectively a “promise�? or “contract�? to other classes that use it
 	- should be as stable as possible

 - The private implementation defines how a class behaves